 The Tick-borne Illness Campaign Scotland is focussed on achieving better treatment for patients in Scotland with Lyme Disease and related co-infections.
 A petition has been submitted to the Scottish Parliament and we have prepared background analysis material and patient stories to support our case.
-We would be very grateful if you could sign the petition.
+The petition is now closed for signatures.

 The traditional view of Lyme Disease is that it is easy to treat with a short course of oral antibiotics.
 If patients do not recover it is classed at Post-Treatment Lyme Disease Syndrome and no further treatment is offered.
 However, patients have been failed by this approach and deaths have occurred.
 Many patients have sought private treatment to alleviate symptoms.